hiddify/hiddify.com/docs/index.md

           <img src="/assets/hiddify-logo.svg" alt="Hiddify Logo" height="96" />
         </div>
         <p class="product-description">
-          Hiddify is a user-friendly VPN app for Android, iOS, Windows, macOS, and Linux that lets you connect to your Hiddify (or non-Hiddify) servers.
+          Hiddify is a user-friendly VPN app for Android, iOS, Windows, macOS, and Linux that lets you connect to your Hiddify (or <b>non-Hiddify</b>) servers.
 Download the app on mobile or desktop and enjoy an uncensored internet.
         </p>
         <div class="product-arrow">
           <svg width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round">